 - Integrations with third-party apps or via API

-- Chrome plugin that works with 70+ additional tools
+- Chrome plugin that enables work tracking with 70+ additional tools

 Available for: TimeCamp syncs seamlessly across all your favorite devices.
 It’s is available as a web app directly in your browser, and unintrusive desktop app (for macOS, Windows, and Linux), and a native mobile app (for iOS and Android devices).